McGrath joins Dundee United on loan from Wigan

 McGrath scored 20 goals in 78 St Mirren games and has four Wigan appearances.

-The Republic of Ireland cap could feature in hosts Dundee United's Europa Conference League third qualifying round first leg with AZ on Thursday.
+The Republic of Ireland international could feature in Dundee's Europa Conference League third qualifying round first leg with AZ on Thursday.

 Find all the latest football transfers on our dedicated page.